vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 potentially many symmetrical clients exchanging arbitrary data.

-Its advantage over downloading from a single host is that the load is distributed among all participants in the torrent _swarm_, thereby increasing availability, scalability, and often download speed, too.
+Its advantage over downloading from a single host is that the load is distributed among all participants in the torrent, thereby increasing availability, scalability, and often download speed, too.

 It used to be highly popular, as everyone used it to share...Linux distros, yes,